 Sample Thank-You and Farewell Messages to a Colleague That's Leaving

-To a Coworker:
+Saying Goodbye to a Coworker:

 - I’ve learned a lot working with you these past years.
 I know you'll be successful in your new position.
 Thank you and farewell, friend!